nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-Comments.md

 ## Log Window

-In addition, when the repository is integrated to the Hosting Provider, in the Log Window:
+When the repository is integrated to the Hosting Provider, in the Log Window:

-A list of comments will be shown in the Files View.
+- A list of comments will be shown in the **Files View**.
 Selecting a comment allows you to:
-Jump To the comment, by showing the comment at the applicable location in the reviewed file in the Compare View.
+  - *Jump To* the comment, by showing the comment at the applicable location in the reviewed file in the **Compare View**.
-Edit or Delete a comment (if the comment was created by yourself) Reply To the comment.
+  - *Edit* or *Delete* a comment (if the comment was created by yourself)
+  - *Reply To* the comment.
 SmartGit will prompt you for a reply message.

 **TODO** - Comments can be applied to a commit or to a Pull Request.